lopis/thirteen-terrible-stunts/README.md

 - Implement saving
   - Save high score in endless mode
 - There's no variation in the falling building level
+- If you die on Lvl 13, you don't procceed

 ## Inspiration